-So, grab your popcorns as we binge the top 8 film production company websites that let their brands shine with creativity, imagination and artistry.
+So, grab your popcorn as we binge the top 8 movie production company websites that let their brands shine with creativity, imagination, and artistry.
 Definitely a must-see!

 Pure Cinema Productions is a San Diego Video Production Company, its website – designed and developed by Alfa Charlie branding studio.

 A looping, full-screen video of pure cinematography welcomes the visitor, while the three-item main menu sits in the top right, with a simple sans serif font.
 The visitor’s mouse cursor takes on a rounded shape with “View Work” text that clicks through to the site’s portfolio page.

 The user journey begins when the visitor scrolls.
 Plenty of white space surrounds the descriptive content, while the headlines offer a glimpse into the company’s video work.
 What follows is the showcase of some of the illustrious videos produced by Pure Cinema.
 Clicking on one opens a separate page with information on the video’s concept and contributors.
 Each new page opens with a lovely animated effect sporting the company’s navy blue brand color.

 The homepage user journey ends with the list of partner brands as social proof and a lead-capturing contact form at the bottom.